DHTMLX/gantt-docs/data/api/gantt_destructor.md

 - detach all DOM events attached via the api/gantt_event.md method

 {{note
-If you use a package that does not allow creating multiple instances of a gantt (GPL or Commercial editions), calling the gantt destructor will make gantt inaccessible until page reload.
+If you use a package that does not allow creating multiple instances of a gantt (GPL or Individual editions), calling the gantt destructor will make gantt inaccessible until page reload.
 }}

 @related: